The effective date of this privacy notice is 25th May 2018.

 We have procedures in place to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach if we are legally required to do so.

 We will only retain your personal data for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements.

 When deciding what the correct time is to keep the data for we look at its amount, nature and sensitivity, potential risk of harm from unauthorised use or disclosure, the processing purposes, if these can be achieved by other means and legal requirements.

-If you cease to be a client of Clarion, we will ‘deactivate’ your data which means that we will no longer process it.
-However, we will keep a record of any advice given as we have to adhere to certain rules set by the Financial Conduct Authority and, in addition, we believe we have a legitimate interest in holding a record of the personal information to protect ourselves against future complaints.
+If you cease to be a client of Clarion, we will delete any data that we no longer require.
+However, we will keep a record of any advice given to adhere to certain rules set by the Financial Conduct Authority (‘FCA’) and, in addition, where we have a legitimate interest or a lawful basis to do so.

 This reflects the fact that financial products are “intangible” and can be of a very long-term nature.
 Problems – for example, with a whole-of-life policy – may only emerge or become apparent many years after the contract was taken out.

 We will therefore continue to hold personal information for a period of two years after we become aware of your death.